openfisca/openfisca-doc/coding-the-legislation/legislation_parameters.md

 ### Scales

 Scales are constituted of brackets.
-Brackets are defined by amounts, bases, rates and thresholds.
+Brackets are defined by amounts, bases, rates, average rates and thresholds.

 Sample `parameters/tax_on_salary/tax_scale.yaml`:
 ```yaml